aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/workbookdesigner/linebyline/_index.md

 ### Remarks

-The default value is true.
+The default value is false.
 If False, the template file must contain a range which is named as "_CellsSmartMarkers".

 ### See Also